Genocide of indigenous peoples: Algeria

-Over the course of the French conquest of Algeria and immediately after it, a series of demographic catastrophes which were due to a variety of factors occurred in Algeria between 1830 and 1871.
+Over the course of the French conquest of Algeria and immediately after it, a series of demographic catastrophes ensued in Algeria between 1830 and 1871.
 Because the demographic crisis was so severe, Dr. René Ricoux, head of demographic and medical statistics at the statistical office of the General Government of Algeria, foresaw the simple disappearance of Algerian "natives as a whole".
-Algerian demographic change can be divided into three phases: an almost constant decline during the conquest period, up until its heaviest drop from an estimated 2.7 million in 1861 to 2.1 million in 1871, and finally moving into a gradual increase to a level of three million inhabitants by 1890.
-Causes range from a series of famines, diseases, emigration; to the violent methods used by the French army during their Pacification of Algeria which historians argue constitute acts of genocide.
+The demographic change in Algeria can be divided into three phases: an almost constant decline during the conquest period, up until its heaviest drop from an estimated 2.7 million in 1861 to 2.1 million in 1871, and finally moving into a gradual increase to a level of three million inhabitants by 1890.
+The causes range from a series of famines, diseases, and emigration to the violent methods used by the French army during their Pacification of Algeria, which historians argue constitute acts of genocide.

 Congo Free State

-Under Leopold II of Belgium the population loss in the Congo Free State is estimated at sixty percent where up to 15 million people were killed.
-Congo Free State was especially hard hit by sleeping sickness and smallpox epidemics.
+Under Leopold II of Belgium, the population loss in the Congo Free State is estimated at sixty percent, up to 15 million people having been killed.
+The Congo Free State was hit especially hard by sleeping sickness and smallpox epidemics.
+The characterisation of the loss of life as "genocidal" is, however, a matter of debate among historians.

+Spanish colonization of the Canary Islands

+The conquest of the Canary Islands by the Crown of Castille took place between 1402 and 1496.
+Initially carried out by members of the Castilian nobility in exchange for a covenant of allegiance to the crown, the process was later carried out by the Spanish crown itself during the reign of the Catholic Monarchs.
+Various scholars have used the term "genocide" to describe the conquest of the Canary Islands.
+Mohamed Adhikhari argues that the Canary Islands were the scene of "Europe's first overseas settler colonial genocide", and that the mass killing and enslavement of natives, along with forced deportation, sexual violence and confiscation of land and children constituted an attempt to "destroy in whole" the Guanche people.
+The tactics used in the Canary Islands in the 15th century served as a model for the Iberian colonization of the Americas.